stephanlensky/hyacinth/docs/usage-guide/plugins/craigslist.md

 **Category**

 : The category to poll.
-Must be one of the subcategories under the "for sale" section on the homepage, or `sss` to search everything.
+Must be one of the subcategories under the "For sale" section on the homepage, or `sss` to search everything.
+Housing search is currently not supported.

     Category should be entered as the 3-digit code at the end of the Craigslist URL when clicking into this category.
 For example, clicking into [motorcycles](https://sfbay.craigslist.org/search/mca) brings you to `https://sfbay.craigslist.org/search/mca/`, so `mca` is the code for this category.